Leverage Calculator XAUUSD

 $2,000 * 100 = $200,000 dollars

-Now you control 200,000 dollars of capital in your account that you as a trader can open trade transactions with
+Now you control 200,000 dollars of capital on your account which you as a gold trader can open trade positions with

 About Leverage